 The iconic musical is set for a big-screen release, with Blitz Bazawule in the director's chair.
 The musical is based on the Pulitzer Prize-winning novel by Alice Walker, and tells the story of heroine Celie over 40 years as she finds her place in the world.
 It has a book by Marsha Norman and music and lyrics by Brenda Russell, Allee Willis, and Stephen Bray.
 No release date announced at present

 The hit Broadway musical is headed for the big screen, with director Casey Nicholaw in the director's chair.
 Huzzah!
 Release date tbc.

 A remake is reportedly in the works, with a "contemporary and diverse perspective" on the Rodgers and Hammerstein material expected.
+In fact – a whole range of R&H musicals are headed the same way.
 Release date tbc.